 We are proud of the breadth of subject and university choice that our pupils make.
 On average, pupils take up places at around forty different university destinations in the UK and in several other countries.
 Around seventy single courses and thirty different joint honours degrees are applied for.

 Both the Careers department and individual Tutors work closely with all Sixth Form pupils to ensure that preparation for the university application process begins early, and that it is completed with considered care for the important life choices that are involved.
-In the Lower Sixth we run both a Higher Education Conference and a Careers Conference, providing extensive guidance and information about university applications and careers.
+Oundle runs an “Options After Oundle” session and a “UCAS Day” in the Lower Sixth, which provide guidance about UK and overseas universities and apprenticeships, as well as detailed advice on making UCAS applications.

-We offer a separate stream for Oxbridge applications that begins with an Oxbridge Conference attended by an Admissions Tutor from either university, as well as Old Oundelian (OO) undergraduates from both universities.
+We offer a separate stream for Oxbridge applications that begins with an Oxbridge Conference.
 Pupils attend regular meetings with the relevant departmental Oxbridge mentor, which include discussion about extra reading or research, as well as advice on choosing colleges, interview technique and practice for any pre-tests that may be necessary.

 Our careers programme has two distinct but complementary strands involving an academic focus on Sixth Form options and university applications as well as a professional outlook towards work experience, CVs and interview skills.